 In Table 4, we show the storage and the compute time for Dwarf cubes as the number #Dims of dimensions range from 10 to 30.
 The fact table contained 100000 tuples and the dimension values were either uniformly distributed over a cardinality of 1000 or followed a 80-20 Self-Similar distribution over the same cardinality.
 We did not impose any correlation among the dimensions.
 The BSF column shows an estimate of the total size of the cube if its views were stored in unindexed relational tables.
-The "Dwarf Prefix" column shows the storage of the Dwarf with the suffix coalescing off, and therefore, without suffix redundancy elimination.
-To measure the BSF size and the "Dwarf Prefix" size, we generated the Dwarf with the suffix coalescing turned on, and then traversed the Dwarf structure appropriately.
-We counted the BSF and the "Dwarf prefix" storage for both distributions and the results (as far as the savings are concerned) were almost identical -slightly smaller savings for the 80-20 distribution-, so we just present the uniform sizes.
+The "Dwarf w/ Prefix only" column shows the storage of the Dwarf with the suffix coalescing off, and therefore, without suffix redundancy elimination.
+To measure the BSF size and the "Dwarf w/ Prefix only" size, we generated the Dwarf with the suffix coalescing turned on, and then traversed the Dwarf structure appropriately.
+We counted the BSF and the "Dwarf w/ prefix only" storage for both distributions and the results (as far as the savings are concerned) were almost identical -slightly smaller savings for the 80-20 distribution-, so we just present the uniform sizes.
 The remaining four columns show the Dwarf store footprint and the time to construct it for each of the two distributions.
+Figure 4 shows the compression over the BSF size as the number of dimensions increases.
+Observe that, as the cube becomes sparser, the savings increase exponentially due to suffix coalescing.
 We observe the following: